ServiceComposer/ServiceComposer.AspNetCore/docs/model-binding.md

 > If, for reasons outside the scope of composing responses, there is the need to use MVC, or Razor Pages, or just controllers and views, any of the MVC configuration options will add support for model binding.

+THe first step is to define the models, for example in the above sample the body model will look like the following C# class:

 <!-- snippet: net-core-3x-model-binding-model -->
 <a id='snippet-net-core-3x-model-binding-model'></a>
 ```cs